Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/server-side-rendering.md

 ## Initialize the Server SDK

 On server startup, you should run initialize the Server SDK.
-To distinguish from the Client SDK `Experiment` object, we have aliased the `Experiment` object from the Server SDK as `ExperimentServer` here.
+To distinguish from the Client SDK `Experiment` object, Experiment has aliased the `Experiment` object from the Server SDK as `ExperimentServer` here.

 ```js
 let ExperimentServer;